hectorcorrea/webdev-nutshell/tutorial.md

 > options within Visual Studio Code, and hope everything installs correctly.
 > But once we get this going it will be fun again.

 From within Visual Studio Code (VS Code) press `Option-Command-O` (Mac) or `Alt-Command-O` (Windows) to open the Remote Window menu.
-From this menu pick the option "Reopen in Container" then "From Dockerfile", and then click "OK" (no need to select any features).
+From this menu pick the option "Reopen in Container".

 At this point VS Code will re-launch and it will create the Docker container with Ruby.
-This will take a minute or two the first time you do it, it'll be a bit faster after that.
+This will take a minute or two the first time you do it, it'll be a bit faster the next time you select this option.
 You can click on the "Starting Dev Container (show log)" link to view the progress.

+When it has completed the log window will display a message that says "Launched Extension Host Process."

-Once it finishes click on the "Terminal" menu and select "New Terminal".
+Once it has finished, click on the "Terminal" menu and select "New Terminal".
 This will open a Terminal window at the bottom of the screen and it will show a prompt that looks like this:

 ```
 root@1a2b3c4d:/workspaces/webdev-nutshell#